-Sustainable strategy and shared value Pursuing carbon neutrality Regenerating resources and closing the circle Enabling resilience and innovating Governance and creating value Customers People Suppliers
+Regenerating resources and closing Enabling resilience and innovating the circle People

 Furthermore, among the various projects intended to promote the resilience of the electricity grid, there are also new operating methods of remote inspection and management.
 In order to manage the electricity distribution network more effectively, the Group is in fact implementing projects aimed at optimising the inspection and maintenance of assets through the use of technology.
 Among these, the use of drones will make it possible to carry out a significantly higher number of preventive inspections of overhead power lines, capturing potential infrastructure problems more frequently.
 The use of robots and the extension of the remote control of the secondary substations and their fibre optic connection will allow to intervene remotely without the need for teams, thus reducing costs and intervention times.
 The project will play an even more decisive role in the Apennine areas, where atmospheric events often cause difficulties for technical operations.